Znis/LF-SE-Fellowship-Node-Assignment-Todos-App/README.md

 After initializing the API, the database is seeded with a few data in Users table (admin account) and in roles_permissions table with roles (admin and user) and their respective permissions.
 Check the seeder file in database/seeds directory.
 The default admin account credentials are:

      email: admin@admin.com
-     password: admin
+     password: Admin$

 The app can be run on docker with docker-compose command.
-Clone the repo and switch to branch assignment-2 and run the command.
+Clone the repo and switch to branch assignment-4 and run the command.
 Create a .env file and specify the necessary args as given in .env.example.

 Run the following commands.
 ```bash
 docker-compose up
 ```

 - __backend__
 It contains the API or node server that handles the CRUD operation of the Todo app as well as user authentication too with JWT tokens.